jylauril/jquery-runner/README.md

 * `format` - (function) A custom format function to replace the default time formatting.
 By default this is not set.
 Takes in two arguments: first one is the current time value in milliseconds, second one is the settings object.
 This function should return a string or a number.

-* `interval` - (integer) Time in milliseconds how often we update the current time.
-Defaults to 20ms. **Note that if you use the `stopAt` option, the accuracy of the stop time will be affected by this.
-Also note that it is not recommended to use this option, unless you know what you're doing.**

 ## Events